brandon-toy/SENG480C/Assignment1/README.md

 work.
 Use photos to supplement your textual instructions.
 Provide a link to the software code and instructions for using the code.

 NOTE: The textual description must not exceed 2500 words.
 Images and references are not included in the word count.
 You must edit and proofread your document with a view to brevity and clarity.

-### Video : submit a 2-3 minute video demonstrating your prototype.
+### Video : submit a 2-3 minute video demonstrating your prototype

 Use voice-over or subtitles to explain what is happening in the video.
 The video must include a title that lists the project name, student name and V number, and must be encoded as MP4.
 If your TA and I cannot play the video, you will be asked to reproduce the video.

 ```
 ## What and Where to Upload:

 ```

 a) Project website - Post all of the above-listed informationon your project website
 b) Brightspaces - Upload a PDF of the project documentand the MP4 video file.

 ```
 ## How to create a project website: